napo/phdfbk/alumni/_posts/01-01-2014-muhammad_tahir.md

 university: University of Trento
 advisor: Serafini Luciano
 year: 2014
-title: Involving Domain Experts in the construction of OWL ontologies: experience oriented and tool base support for template-based modelling and knowledge reuse
+title: Involving Domain Experts in the construction of OWL ontologies experience oriented and tool base support for template-based modelling and knowledge reuse
 ---